 Rich would later say he visited William Dean to ask how to treat an injury he had just received when his horse kicked at him, leaving him with a black eye and head injuries.

 Dr. William Dean had stopped practicing medicine and had long retired.
 He lived as a gentleman farmer.
 Nevertheless, he advised Rich on his injury and Rich returned to his home at about 10 p.m.

 Roughly two hours later Dean, 63, left his house and went to the barn on his property.
 Unlike most farmers who milk their cows at first light and dinnertime, Dean milked his single cow at the unconventional hours of midnight and noon.
 Upon entering the barn, he was attacked, beaten, strangled, bound up and carried to a cistern on the property.

-Dr. Dean's wife Mary worried about her husband.
-The next morning, when a hired hand arrived to begin mowing, she asked him to look for her husband.
+Dr. Dean’s wife Mary worried about her husband.
+The next morning, when a hired hand arrived to begin mowing, she asked him to look for him.
 He was dead, she feared.
 She even speculated he was under water.

 Mary was 68 and losing her faculties.
 But her immediate conclusion that her husband was dead raised suspicions.
 When Dr. Dean’s body was discovered, suspicion fell on Mary, who was also Dean’s cousin.

 But there were two obstacles to the case against Mary.
 There was no evidence that she was at odds with her husband.
 While she was not completely rational, probably suffering from dementia, she was never known to be violent.
 And, she was physically not a likely suspect.
 Smashing her husband’s head, strangling him and carrying him to a cistern were beyond her abilities.

 With the case against her seeming unlikely, townspeople turned their attention to the potential spy in their midst: Laurence Colfelt.